This post is presented in partnership with Bemac Collision Group.

 Pumping the brakes will give you some indication as to their condition.
 Do you hear a squeak?
 Do your brakes take longer than normal to respond?
 These can be signs that you should visit your mechanic.

-Whether this means fresh brake pads or all-new brakes, you will rest easier knowing that when you get behind the wheel, your brakes can handle all of your summer driving needs.
+Whether this means fresh brake pads or all-new brakes, you will rest easier knowing that when you get behind the wheel, your brakes can handle all of your fall and winter driving needs.

 Check your engine